 U.S. citizens, nationals, legal permanent residents and individuals who have an Arrival-Departure Record from U.S. Citizenship and Immigration Services showing certain designations, including refugees, are eligible to apply for federal student aid.
 Students need to be enrolled in a Title IV-eligible program, meaning one that can receive federal financial aid funds, to qualify.

 The FAFSA asks for information about income, assets and demographic factors, such as household size and number of children enrolled in college at the same time.
-This information is used to calculate the expected family contribution, often referred to as EFC, which determines eligibility for federal student aid.
-For instance, if the EFC is zero, then the student will most likely qualify for a Pell Grant — a federal award based on financial need.
+This information is used to calculate the expected family contribution, which determines eligibility for federal student aid.
+For instance, if the EFC is zero, then the student will most likely qualify for the maximum Pell Grant — a federal award based on financial need.

 But even families with higher incomes qualify for some type of aid.
 “There is no explicit income cutoff.
-And different types of aid have different awarding criteria,” says Mark Kantrowitz, publisher and vice president of research for Savingforcollege.com.
+And different types of aid have different awarding criteria,” says Mark Kantrowitz, a financial aid expert and author of “How to Appeal for More College Financial Aid.”
 Students who aren’t eligible for a federal grant, for instance, may still qualify for work-study or federal loans, which typically carry lower interest rates compared with private education loans.

 What Do I Need to Know About the IRS Data Retrieval Tool?